Severe Weather Statement issued for Charles Mix, Gregory by NWS - News Break

 Severe Weather Statement issued for Charles Mix, Gregory by NWS

-Effective: 2021-06-23 18:48:00 MDT Expires: 2021-06-23 19:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Charles Mix; Gregory A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR NORTHWESTERN CHARLES MIX AND SOUTH CENTRAL GREGORY COUNTIES At 747 PM CDT, a severe thunderstorm was located 11 miles northeast of Herrick, or 27 miles west of Lake Andes, moving east at 35 mph.
+Effective: 2021-06-23 18:37:00 MDT Expires: 2021-06-23 19:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Charles Mix; Gregory A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR NORTHWESTERN CHARLES MIX AND SOUTHWESTERN GREGORY COUNTIES At 736 PM CDT, a severe thunderstorm was located near Burke, or 33 miles west of Lake Andes, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-Quarter size hail was reported in Burke around 740 pm.
-SOURCE...Trained weather spotters.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Bonesteel, St. Charles and Fairfax.
+This severe thunderstorm will remain over mainly rural areas of northwestern Charles Mix and southwestern Gregory Counties, including the following locations...
+Fairfax.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov